Last Updated on April 6, 2021

 2. You’ll Probably Pay Way Too Much

 If you think that you’ll automatically save lots of money by purchasing your medication through “alternative” sources, think again.
-The truth is that many drugs ordered through rogue pharmacies come at a higher price than you’d have paid from an FDA-approved source, despite the providers’ promises—especially if you’re having them shipped from halfway around the globe.
+The truth is that many drugs ordered through rogue pharmacies come at a higher price than you’d have paid from an FDA-approved source, despite the providers’ promises.
+This is especially true if you’re having them shipped from halfway around the globe.

 3. Your Medication Might Get Delayed by Customs

 Customs and Border Protection (CBP) routinely intercepts inbound international pharmaceutical shipments, routing them to the FDA for inspection and examination.
-This process can take up to 35 or even 60 days—that’s over a month that you could have spent getting better.
-Even then, there’s a very good chance that CBP will prohibit the importation of your drug, meaning that you’ll never get it at all.
+This process can take up to 35 or even 60 days4.
+That’s over a month that you could have spent getting better.
+Even then, there’s a very good chance that CBP will prohibit the importation of your drug—meaning that you’ll never get it at all.

 4. You Won’t Know How (or Whether) to Take Your Drug